AsumVictor/endiAPI/docs/KAFKA_SETUP.md

 ### 1. Environment Variables

-Add the following variables to your `.env` file:
+Add the following variables to the `.env` file:

 ```env
 # Kafka Configuration